Xei-pher/Xei-pher.github.io/education-work.md

 ## Work Experience

+### Threat & Vulnerability Management Intern (Technical Solutions)
+**Finastra**
+**Dec 2024 - Present**
+- Resolved **400+ vulnerabilities across cloud environments**, achieving a **40% reduction in overall vulnerabilities** and ensuring compliance with industry standards.
+- **Automated vulnerability management, remediation, and scanning processes**, reducing manual effort by and improving remediation timelines.

-### Cybersecurity Intern
+### Information Security Engineer Intern
 **Profiles Asia Pacific**
 **Aug 2024 - Jan 2025**
-- Applied hands-on experience in enhancing security and compliance through the effective use of Microsoft 365 and its suite of tools.
+- Applied hands-on experience in enhancing security and compliance through the effective use of Microsoft Security Suite.
 Utilizing and configuring the organization’s EDR, SIEM, DLP, MDM, and IAM Solutions.
 - Assisted in assuring **ISO 27001/27002 compliance**, improving compliance scores by **85%**.
 - Increased overall **security score by 70%** by implementing technical, administrative, and access controls.
+- Spearheaded Security Awareness Campaigns through Phishing Simulation and Employee Awareness Training
 - Implemented and monitored security measures in **Microsoft Defender, Purview, and Intune**, resulting in **a 20% improvement in MTTR (Mean Time To Respond)**.
 - Participated in **GRC (Governance, Risk, and Compliance)** activities, strengthening risk management processes.
+- Made significant contributions to **Threat Intelligence** activities.
 - Conducted investigations in real-world incidents: performed log analysis and **data forensics**, leading to **4 successful resolutions** of security incidents.

 ### Junior DevOps Engineer Intern/IT Intern